elyabebat0129/cardapio/README.md

 ## Features

-* Add menu itens with name, price, category, and availability
+* Add menu items with name, price, category, and availability
-* Display itens as cards
+* Display items as cards
-* Visual highlight for unavailable itens
+* Visual highlight for unavailable items
 * Filter by category with active filter highlight
 * Dynamic summary showing:

-  * total itens
+  * total items
-  * available itens
+  * available items
   * average price
-* Remove itens from the menu
+* Remove items from the menu

 ---